ProzorroUKR/openprocurement.api/docs/source/tendering/cfaua/tutorial.rst

 Procuring entity can upload PDF files into the created tender.
 Uploading should follow the :ref:`upload` rules.

-.. include:: tutorial/upload-tender-notice.http
+.. http:example:: tutorial/upload-tender-notice.http
    :code:

 `201 Created` response code and `Location` header confirm document creation.
 We can additionally query the `documents` collection API endpoint to confirm the
 action:

-.. include:: tutorial/tender-documents.http
+.. http:example:: tutorial/tender-documents.http
    :code:

 The single array element describes the uploaded document.
 We can upload more documents:

-.. include:: tutorial/upload-award-criteria.http
+.. http:example:: tutorial/upload-award-criteria.http
    :code:

 And again we can confirm that there are two documents uploaded.

-.. include:: tutorial/tender-documents-2.http
+.. http:example:: tutorial/tender-documents-2.http
    :code:

 In case we made an error, we can reupload the document over the older version:

-.. include:: tutorial/update-award-criteria.http
+.. http:example:: tutorial/update-award-criteria.http
    :code:

 And we can see that it is overriding the original version:

-.. include:: tutorial/tender-documents-3.http
+.. http:example:: tutorial/tender-documents-3.http
    :code: